ethan0905/so_long/README.md

 	*(unsigned int *)dest = color;
 }
 ```
+Then I simply told my algorithm that if it encounters a specific dark pixel (0xFF000000), It does not need to print it.

 ## Functionnalities
 I implemented basic game mechanics that you can find on traditionnal games.
 * Press key to start an event